nico-aero/Detox/docs/Guide.Migration.md

 **This is only relevant to those running Detox using [`Jest` as the test runner](Guide.Jest.md)**!

-In `12.7.0` We’ve greatly improved our support in Jest - trying to tackle these two caveats which hold developers back from embracing it:
+In `12.7.0` we’ve greatly improved our support in Jest - trying to tackle these two caveats which hold developers back from embracing it:

 1. Jest file-level summary logs take precedence over 'plain' output, which makes them and all other logs (e.g. user in-test logging) seem cluttered.
 2. Plain logs output is batched, and thus often does not show in real-time as the test is run.
 This is particularly annoying when running tests on the local computer.